vwkd/science-physics/src/thermodynamics/entropy.md

 - energy is not used, always stays constant
 - energy is just converted from a useful low entropy form to a useless high entropy form
-- e.g. sun radiates energy in low entropy form, earth converts it to high entropy form, radiates it away again
+- e.g. sun rays is energy in low entropy form, earth radiates heat of same energy in high entropy form, food is low entropy, etc.
 - the use comes from the difference in entropy, not energy itself
 - energy is like a medium, always present, e.g. water
 - entropy is what does the useful "work", e.g. water wave